Timeline of history of environmentalism

 This timeline of the history of environmentalism is a listing of events that have shaped humanity's perspective on the environment.
 This timeline includes human induced disasters, environmentalists that have had a positive influence, and environmental legislation.

-For a list of geological and climatological events that have shaped human history see Timeline of environmental history.
+For a list of geological and climatological events that have shaped human history see Timeline of environmental history and List of years in the environment.